 But that was only up until The Inkey List (which is becoming one of my routine staples) came up with their serum/treatment and I thought what the heck, let’s try it out.

-This is going to be The Inkey List polyglutamic acid review and I’ll tell you everything about this product and my experience with using it.
+This will be my Inkey List polyglutamic acid review, and I’ll tell you everything about this product and my experience using it.

 What Is Polyglutamic Acid?

-Polyglutamic acid (PGA) is a water-soluble peptide and a humectant that can be derived from the fermentation of Bacillus subtilis bacteria but it can also be produced from the mucilage of fermented soybeans.
+Polyglutamic acid (PGA) is a water-soluble peptide and a humectant derived from the fermentation of Bacillus subtilis bacteria.
+Still, it can also be produced from the mucilage of fermented soybeans.

 This is a very new and apparently very promising, versatile ingredient.
-PGA can serve many purposes beyond cosmetics and medicine due to the fact that it’s edible, water-soluble, non-toxic, and biodegradable.
+PGA can serve many purposes beyond cosmetics and medicine because it’s edible, water-soluble, non-toxic, and biodegradable.

-In cosmetic products, PGA is most often compared to hyaluronic acid in the sense that it is a great humectant, however, it has been found to be able to absorb moisture up to 5,000 times its own weight compared to hyaluronic acid that can hold up to 1,000 times its weight in water.
+In cosmetic products, PGA is most often compared to hyaluronic acid because it is a great humectant, however, it can absorb moisture up to 5,000 times its own weight compared to hyaluronic acid that can hold up to 1,000 times its weight in water.